wiremoons/wiremoons.github.io/_posts/2020-12-19-Ada-Language-Introduction.md

 Ada is a *multi-paradigm* language supporting object orientation and some  elements of functional programming.
 Its main core focus however is imperative (or procedural) much the same as the C language.

 The source code of Ada is **case-insensitive**, unlike most other languages.
 Ada is a **statically typed** language, so assuring code safety.
 It is also **nominative**and **strongly** typed.
-Ada supports **tasks** natively that are used to support multiple CPU computer processors.
+Ada supports **tasks** naively that are used to support multiple CPU computer processors.
 It has a full runtime library that was seen as large at one time, but compared to modern languages is now quite small.

 Ada includes both static checking performed by the Ada compiler, and dynamic checking — carried out through code assertions.

 Some of the stated downsides of Ada language use are that it is sometimes perceived as complex &mdash; when compared with the C language.
 Ada has a large standards based specifications, making it complex to understand fully.
 There are a lots of types &mdash; for example there are more than ten types for *String* alone.
 It is *designed by committee* which is often seen negatively - but could quite easily be seen as a benefit too in some development scenarios...
 Many of these negatives are now outdated, but often persist as views perpetuated on the internet still.

 To me Ada is robust, flexible, modern, clearly defined, builds fast statically compiled programs, and is fun to work with.
-As a hobby programmer I get to pick from any and all available lanaguges, and Ada is certainly my favorite so far!
+As a hobby programmer I get to pick from any and all available languages, and Ada is certainly my favourite so far!

 ## How to Get More Information